vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 307 commits since the previous release, including 84 fixes.
+More than 328 commits since the previous release, including 85 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Wed Dec 10 02:57:33 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Thu Dec 11 02:59:45 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER